yongjungkim/yongjungkim.github.io/_pages/about.md

 Hello, I am **Yongjung Kim**, a **Senior Researcher** at [**Korean Astronomy & Space Science Institute (KASI)**](https://kasi.re.kr/) in Daejeon, Republic of Korea.
 I am currently working in the group of Dr. Woong-Seob Jeong at KASI, which is conducting [**SPHEREx**](https://spherex.caltech.edu/)-related research.

-Before coming to KASI, I worked at Kyungpook National University and Kavli Institute for Astronomy and Astrophysics.
+Before coming to KASI, I worked at Kyungpook National University (Daegu, Korea) and Kavli Institute for Astronomy and Astrophysics (Beijing, China).
 I did my Ph.D. in Astronomy at Seoul National University in Seoul, Korea.
 Please find more information on [this page](https://yongjungkim.github.io/cv/).